quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 Given known size cutoffs, the analysis under a Poisson arrival process is straightforward.
 Jobs are split into different queues based on their sizes.
 Each queue can be modeled as an M/G_i/1 system where G_i represents the job size distribution of jobs arriving at queue i.

 For instance:
-- If \( t \) is the job size and we know the cutoffs, the probability that a job falls into each queue can be calculated.
+- If $t$ is the job size and we know the cutoffs, the probability that a job falls into each queue can be calculated.
 ```java
 public class SITAQueueAnalysis {
     private double[] probQueue;